Ruthfmg/Ruthfmg/README.md

 - 👋 Hi, I’m Ruth
 - 👀 I’m interested in tecnology
 - 🌱 I’m currently learning programação e cloud
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ruthfernandes583@gmail.com

 <!---
 Ruthfmg/Ruthfmg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.